Stephen Houghton: Political career

-Hougthon was first elected to the Barnsley Metropolitan Borough Council in 1988, and became Leader of the Council and Chairman of Cabinet in 1996.
+Houghton was first elected as a councillor to Barnsley Metropolitan Borough Council in 1988, and became Leader of the Council and Chair of Cabinet in 1996.

 He is also a member of the Barnsley North East Area Council and are also appointed to the following outside bodies: Captain Allotts Charity, Cudworth United Charities, Inclusive Economy Board, Leeds City Region Partnership Committee, Local Government Association (LGA) - General Assembly, Migration Yorkshire (Chair), Sheffield City Region Combined Authority, Sheffield City Region Local Enterprise Partnership Board, Special Interest Group of Municipal Authorities (SIGOMA), and South Yorkshire Leaders' Meeting.

-In 1999, Houghton became Chair of the Special Interest Group of Metropolitan Authorities within LGA.
+In 1999, Houghton became Chair of the Special Interest Group of Municipal Authorities within the LGA.

 Education

 Houghton graduated from Birmingham University with an MSc in Local Governance in 2004.

-Honors
+Honours

 Houghton was appointed a Commander of the Order of the British Empire (CBE) for services to Local Government in the 2004 New Year Honours.
 Houghton was appointed a Knight Bachelor in the 2013 Birthday Honours for parliamentary and political services.